On this page:

 Further information on the Debt Agreement law reform is available on our website.

 The debt agreement reforms are a break in series for our statistical publications.
-For the first time, the September quarter 2019 statistics include debt agreements each month.
+From the September quarter 2019, our statistics include debt agreements by month.
 We will continue to publish these monthly figures for the coming year.

 New debt agreements since July 2017

-We have published monthly debt agreement statistics commencing July 2017.
+We will publish monthly debt agreement statistics commencing July 2017.
 We will continue to publish these monthly figures for the coming year.
 If you would like monthly statistics prior to this, please contact statistics [at] afsa.gov.au.